MS-NeRF: Multi-Space Neural Radiance Fields: Abstract

 \section{Abstract}

 Existing Neural Radiance Fields (NeRF) methods suffer from the existence of reflective objects, often resulting in blurry or distorted rendering.
 Instead of calculating a single radiance field, we propose a multi-space neural radiance field (MS-NeRF) that represents the scene using a group of feature fields in parallel sub-spaces, which leads to a better understanding of the neural network toward the existence of reflective and refractive objects.
 Our multi-space scheme works as an enhancement to existing NeRF methods, with only small computational overheads needed for training and inferring the extra-space outputs.
-We demonstrate the superiority and compatibility of our approach using three representative NeRF-based models, \ie, NeRF, Mip-NeRF, and Mip-NeRF 360.
-Comparisons are performed on a novelly constructed dataset consisting of 25 synthetic scenes and \RNumber real captured scenes with complex reflection and refraction, all having 360-degree viewpoints.
+We design different multi-space modules for representative MLP-based and grid-based NeRF methods, which improve Mip-NeRF 360 by 4.15 dB in PSNR with 0.5\% extra parameters and further improve TensoRF by 2.71 dB with 0.046\% extra parameters on reflective regions without degrading the rendering quality on other regions.
+We further construct a novel dataset consisting of \SNumber synthetic scenes and \RNumber real captured scenes with complex reflection and refraction, where we design complex camera paths to fully benchmark the robustness of NeRF-based methods.
 Extensive experiments show that our approach significantly outperforms the existing single-space NeRF methods for rendering high-quality scenes concerned with complex light paths through mirror-like objects.
-Our code and dataset will be publicly available at \href{https://zx-yin.github.io/msnerf}{https://zx-yin.github.io/msnerf}.
+The source code, dataset, and results are available via our project page: \url{https://zx-yin.github.io/msnerf/}.